beginning of content

 Key facts

-- Helicobacter pylori (H. pylori) is a type of bacterium that can live in the lining of the stomach.
+• Helicobacter pylori (H. pylori) is a type of bacteria that lives in the lining of your stomach.

-- Many Australians carry the bacteria without it causing any symptoms.
+• Many Australians carry the bacteria without having any symptoms.

-- Treating H. pylori infection heals most peptic ulcers and reduces the risk of stomach cancer.
+• Treating H. pylori infection heals most peptic ulcers (ulcers that form in the stomach or first part of the small intestine) and reduces your chance of stomach cancer.

 What is Helicobacter pylori?

-Helicobacter pylori (H. pylori) is a type of bacteria that lives in the lining of the stomach.
+Helicobacter pylori (H. pylori) is a type of bacteria that lives in the lining of your stomach.

-More than half of the world’s population is infected with it and about 3 in every 10 Australian adults are estimated to carry it.
-It is more common among Aboriginal and/or Torres Strait Islander people and in developing countries.
+More than half of the world's population is infected with H. pylori.
+About 3 in every 10 Australian adults are estimated to carry it.
+It is more common among Aboriginal and/or Torres Strait Islander peoples and in developing countries.

 H. pylori causes inflammation of the stomach lining, known as gastritis.
 This leads to the stomach making more acid than usual.
-This can cause open sores in the stomach (gastric ulcers), or in the upper part of the small intestine (duodenal ulcers).
-H. pylori is also linked to some types of stomach cancers.
+Over time, this may cause open sores in the stomach (gastric ulcers) or in the upper part of the small intestine (duodenal ulcers).

-It is not fully understood how people get infected with H. pylori.
-Most people become infected as children, but you can also be infected as an adult.
+It is not fully understood how people become infected with H. pylori.
+Most people are infected as children, but infection can also happen in adulthood.

 What are the symptoms of Helicobacter pylori infection?